icicleio/docs/docs/api/stream.md

 Returns a promise that is fulfilled with data read from the stream when data becomes available.
 If `$length` is `0`, the promise is fulfilled with any amount of data available on the stream.
 If `$length` is not `0` the promise will be fulfilled with a maximum of `$length` bytes, but it may be fulfilled with fewer bytes.
 If the `$byte` parameter is not `null`, reading will stop once the given byte is encountered in the string.
 The byte matched by `$byte` will be included in the fulfillment string. `$byte` should be a single byte (tip: use `chr()` to convert an integer to a single-byte string).
 If a multibyte string is provided, only the first byte will be used.

+##### Parameters
+`$length`
+:   Max number of bytes to read.
+Fewer bytes may be returned.
+Use 0 to read as much data as possible.

+`$byte`
+:   Reading will stop once the given byte occurs in the stream.
+Note that reading may stop before the byte is found in the stream.
+The search byte will be included in the resolving string.
+Use null to effectively ignore this parameter and read any bytes.

+`$timeout`
+:   Number of seconds until the returned promise is rejected with a `TimeoutException` if no data is received.
+Use 0 for no timeout.

 Resolution | Type | Description
 :-: | :-- | :--
 Fulfilled | `string` | Any number of bytes or up to `$length` bytes if `$length` was not `0`.